 The American Trends Panel (ATP), created by Pew Research Center, is a nationally representative panel of randomly selected U.S. adults.
 Panelists participate via self-administered web surveys.
 Panelists who do not have internet access at home are provided with a tablet and wireless internet connection.
 Interviews are conducted in both English and Spanish.

 The ATP was created in 2014, with the first cohort of panelists invited to join the panel at the end of a large, national, landline and cellphone random-digit-dial survey that was conducted in both English and Spanish.
 Two additional recruitments were conducted using the same method in 2015 and 2017, respectively.
-Across these three surveys, a total of 19,718 adults were invited to join the ATP, of which 9,942 agreed to participate.
+Across these three surveys, a total of 19,718 adults were invited to join the ATP, of whom 9,942 (50%) agreed to participate.

 The U.S. Postal Service’s Delivery Sequence File has been estimated to cover as much as 98% of the population, although some studies suggest that the coverage could be in the low 90% range.1

 The American Trends Panel never uses breakout routers or chains that direct respondents to additional surveys.